-This post was written by members of the MFLN Family Development Team.
+This post was written by Jason M. Jowers, M.S.
+MFT, a member of the MFLN Family Development Team.
 The Family Development team aims to support the development of professionals working with military families.
-Learn more about us at https://militaryfamilieslearningnetwork.org/family-development, and connect with us on Facebook, and on Twitter.
+Learn more about us at https://militaryfamilieslearningnetwork.org/family-development, and connect with us on Facebook and Twitter.
 Subscribe to our Anchored. podcast series on iTunes and via our podcast page.